FIVEYOUNGWOO/FIVEYOUNGWOO/README.md

 * PyTorch/TensorFlow (For Deep Learning Development)
 * Open AI Gym/StableBaselines (For Reinforcement Learning Development)
 * LabVIEW/Communications System Design Suite (For Wireless Communication System Design and Validation)
-* Python Flask (For Backend development)
+* Python Flask (For Frontend development)
 * Android Studio/Java (For Mobile Application development)
 ___

 #### Educational Backgrounds :
-* M.S. in Department of Computer Engineering, Chosun University.
+* M.S. in the Department of Computer Engineering, Chosun University.
-* B.S. in Department of Computer Engineering, Chosun University (Summa cum Laude).
+* B.S. in the Department of Computer Engineering, Chosun University.
 ___